all-kind-websites/en-touto-nika-website/README.md

 - refactor util `const updateNumOfTotalQuestions = async ( gameType,`
 - show a backdrop when sidebar menu is open.
 - use an alert to notify the user the error in every try/catch
+- mark the chosen option in a multi game with greenish color if right and redish if wrong.
+In case of wrong mark the right also ...